Rachael Ellering: Impact Wrestling (2017)

+World Wonder Ring Stardom (2017–2018)

+Ellering made her World Wonder Ring Stardom debut on December 24, 2017, by teaming with Scarlett to defeat AZM and Momo Watanabe.

+In August and September 2018, Ellering competed in the Red Stars block of the 2018 5 Star Grand Prix, in which she scored a total of nine points.

-All Elite Wrestling (2020)
+All Elite Wrestling (2020, 2024–present)

-Ellering made her All Elite Wrestling AEW Debut on August 10 as part of the woman's Tag Team Tournament shown on the AEW YouTube Channel partnering with AEW Spanish commentator and former WWE wrestler and backstage personality Dasha Gonzalez in a losing effort against Diamante and Ivelisse Vélez.
+Ellering made her All Elite Wrestling debut on August 10 as part of the woman's Tag Team Tournament shown on the AEW YouTube Channel partnering with AEW Spanish commentator and former WWE wrestler and backstage personality Dasha Gonzalez in a losing effort against Diamante and Ivelisse Vélez.
 The following night Ellering made her AEW Dark debut on the August 11 episode in a losing effort against Penelope Ford.

+On the July 12 episode of Rampage, Ellering returned to AEW for the first time in four years in a losing effort against Thunder Rosa.

-Impact Wrestling (2021–2022)
+Return to Impact Wrestling (2021–2022)

-Ellering made her debut on the April 22, 2021 episode of Impact!, saving Jordynne Grace from a beat down by the Knockouts Tag Team Champions Fire 'N Flava (Kiera Hogan and Tasha Steelz), and was announced by Grace that she would be her tag team partner at Rebellion.
+Ellering made her debut on the April 22, 2021, episode of Impact!, saving Jordynne Grace from a beat down by the Knockouts Tag Team Champions Fire 'N Flava (Kiera Hogan and Tasha Steelz), and was announced by Grace that she would be her tag team partner at Rebellion.
 Three days later at the event, Ellering and Grace defeated Fire 'N Flava to win the Knockouts tag titles for the first time.
 On May 15, at Under Siege, they dropped the titles back to Fire 'N Flava.
 Five days later, Ellering was challenged to a match by Grace, and she defeated her.
 On the June 3 episode of Impact!, she and Grace challenged Fire 'N Flava to a rematch for the Knockout Tag Team Championship, but failed to regain them.
 Two weeks later, Ellering lost to Tenille Dashwood after being blinded by Kaleb with a K's camera light.

 On July 31 at Homecoming, Ellering teamed with Tommy Dreamer to compete in a tournament to crown a Homecoming King and Queen, beating Brian Myers and Missy Hyatt in the first round but lost to Decay (Crazzy Steve and Rosemary) in the semifinals.
 In October, she competed in the Knockouts Knockdown tournament, to determine who will get a future shot at the Impact Knockouts Championship, defeating Lady Frost in the quarterfinals but lost to eventual winner Mercedes Martinez in the semifinals.
 At Bound for Glory, Ellering participated in the Call Your Shot Gauntlet match, where the winner could choose any championship match of their choice, eliminating Savannah Evans but was eliminated by Tasha Steelz.

 On February 18, 2022, it was confirmed that Rachael was no longer working with Impact Wrestling.

 Personal life

-Ellering is the daughter of Paul Ellering.
-She is in a relationship with professional wrestler Chris Hero.
+Ellering is the second daughter of professional wrestling manager Paul Ellering.
+She is currently engaged to fellow professional wrestler Chris Hero.